jacobhamblin/koatasc/README.md

 * Scroll to transition between each scene using a greensock animation on camera.
 * Maintains excellent performance despite hundreds of (would be) 3D objects using sprites.

+## What's with the name?

+It's just seven random characters.